How do I increase my chances of being approved for a mortgage after bankruptcy?

 Getting a mortgage after bankruptcy can be difficult but not impossible, with many highstreet lenders declining applications with previous bankruptcy.
 Our specialist brokers and the lenders they work with believe that everyone deserves consideration, and could help you find a mortgage even after bankruptcy.

 Some lenders will consider your mortgage application immediately after you’re discharged.
-Others might require you to have been discharged for at least 12 months if not for several years.
+Others might require you to have been discharged for at least 12 months, if not for several years.
 The main issue facing borrowers is their deposit amount.
-The longer since you were discharged, the likelier a lender will be to accept you for a higher Loan to Value (LTV) product.
+The longer since your discharge, the more likely a lender will be to accept you for a higher Loan to Value (LTV) product.

 How to get a mortgage after bankruptcy

 Getting a mortgage after being made bankrupt is certainly possible, and there are a few things you can do to give yourself the best chance.

 Speaking to a broker, such as Clever Mortgages who have experience in dealing with mortgages after bankrupcy can help your chances of approval.
 We have relationships with lenders most likely to say yes.

 The biggest factor in getting a mortgage after being discharged from bankruptcy is the size of your deposit.
 Your bankruptcy will play a large part in how you are viewed financially and having a larger deposit will help lenders view you as a lower risk, you’re more likely to be accepted for a lower LTV mortgage so saving up a fair portion of the property’s value will help increase your chances for approval.